FlineDev/Imperio/README.md

     }
 }
 ```

+The `reportResult()` method is part of `SafeResultClosure` and must be used to report the result once it is available.

 We are dealing with the image picker source types and its delegates methods directly in the flow controller.
 It is not needed to create extra types to get them out of the flow controller.
 The `UIImagePickerController` is already a well tested view controller, we just need to comply to its interface.
 The same is true for `UITabBarController`, `UINavigationController` and `UISplitViewController`.